KMB Route 51

 Route 51 is a bus service operated by Kowloon Motor Bus (KMB) in Hong Kong's New Territories.
 It connects Tsuen Wan (Nina Tower) with Sheung Tsuen, a village in Pat Heung running via the steep and tortuous Route Twisk.

 This route is the only public transport running along the whole length of Route Twisk, which is considered by its operator to be a kind of corporate social responsibility, providing a minimum service for the area along.
+It is the only bus route that serves the bus stop at the highest altitude in Hong Kong, and the first route to deploy double-decker buses on a mountainous route with steep gradients.

 History

 The route was started on 24 June 1961 as Route 26, when Route Twisk, originally a military road, was opened to the public.
 Originally KMB operated it as a test route only, but because of the positive response received, the route became a permanent route.
 Due to the steepness of Route Twisk, the route was served using Albions for a long period of time.
 At that time, the route ran between Jordan Road Ferry Pier and Yuen Long, and was initially an express route, having only two stops between Lai Chi Kok and Shek Kong, which were at Tsuen Wan Town Centre and Tai Mo Shan.
 On 16 July 1973, as part of KMB's bus service arrangement scheme, the route was renumbered 51, and service was cut back to Tai Kok Tsui Ferry Pier.

 Since Route Twisk was the most direct route between Yuen Long and Tsuen Wan, Route 51 received a high level of patronage, and at one time congestion was observed.
 In a 1970s report by the Works Department, a capacity deficit of 15% was recorded at Shek Kong (towards Tai Kok Tsui) during morning peak hours (07:00-08:00 hours), and the deficit towards Yuen Long even reached 30% during 12:00 to 13:00.
 Even so, KMB could not alter the type of bus due to technical problems, and could only increase the frequency of the route as a solution.

 On 16 May 1982, Tsuen Wan line was opened, and Route 51 was cut further back to Tsuen Wan station, the number being changed to 51M.
 After 50M and 68M started service, both using Tuen Mun Road, the role of Route 51 being a main route between Yuen Long and Tsuen Wan diminished, so the northern terminus was changed to Kam Tin on 17 April 1983 with Tsuen Wan bound diverted via Kam Sheung Road.
 The northern section of the original route was relegated to route 54.
 On 16 December 1984 the Tsuen Wan terminus was changed to Tsuen Wan Ferry Pier with diversion via Tai Ho Road Flyover with the number changed back to 51.